astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/feedback.md

 and to build exceptional relationships. - Pooja Sankar, 2024 [emphasis added]

-This is to say that viewing other people's criticism as an attack on yourself is unproductive and missing the point; view feedback and constructive criticism as a chance for both parties to get to know each other more and both improve in certain ways.
+This is to say that viewing other people's criticism as an attack on yourself is unproductive and missing the point.
+View feedback and constructive criticism as a chance for both parties to get to know each other more and both improve in certain ways.
+It's a gift!

 Again, citing heavily from Pooja [^ref2], giving feedback well looks like:
 - Leading with your intentions: be honest and open so the other person can be too.
-- Make it a conversation, rather than a one-sided rant
+- Make it a conversation, rather than rant from one person
 - Focus on what actually happened, avoid speculating on intent
 - Check in with the other person and *listen*: how are they interpreting you, and what do they need to move forward.